dojot/docs/source/security/mqtt-tls.rst

 MQTT-Manager is a helper service used to configure Mosquitto MQTT broker in a simple and 'on-the-fly' way.
 It can be configured using REST interfaces and Kakfa.
-Thus, HTTP requests or Kafka messages can be used to create and remove devices, as well as update CRL file (certification revogation list).
+Thus, HTTP requests or Kafka messages can be used to create and remove devices, as well as update CRL file (certification revocation list).
 This service is distributed as a docker container for easy deploy and its source code repository can be accessed in `MQTT Manager repository`_.

-Mosquitto by itself doesn't generate nor revoke certificates, it only rely upon a CA and implements TLS protocol.
+Mosquitto by itself doesn't generate nor revoke certificates, it only relies on a CA and implements TLS protocol.
 The 'creation' of a particular device consists only in adding a new rule to ACL file in Mosquitto.
 Such file looks
 like: